BJ's Restaurants, Inc. (BJRI): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1978 First BJ's Chicago Pizzeria opens Established the foundation with a focus on deep-dish pizza.
+1978 First BJ's Chicago Pizzeria opens.
+Established the core product: Chicago-style deep-dish pizza.

 BJ's Restaurants, Inc. (BJRI) Ownership Structure